Consumer Protection Externship

 Mark Bauer, Associate Professor of Law

-This internship gives students a practical education in dealing with various consumer scams targeting elderly individuals.
+This externship gives students a practical education in dealing with various consumer scams targeting individuals.
 Students research and respond to requests for technical assistance about consumer scams and exploitations and refer victims to the various state agencies that have jurisdiction over such matters.

 • 25 pages of work product;